 Using a melon scooper, make small balls of watermelon.
 Or you can cut into pieces.

-Place the watermelon into a large bowl.
-Cut the corn off of the husk into the bowl.
+Place the watermelon into a large salad bowl, then but the charred corn off of the Cobb into the same bowl.

-Place the avocado and red onion into a bowl, along with the mint and cilantro.
+Add the avocado and red onion along with the mint and cilantro and gently toss together with the watermelon and corn.

-Squeeze the lime juice over the mixture, sprinkle in the Harissa and drizzle in the olive oil.
+Squeeze the lime juice over the mixture, sprinkle in the Harissa and drizzle with olive oil.
 Lightly toss just to mix.